Print PDF

 Learn more about SIRA vocational programs.

 For payment of medical consultations and services, the AMA item codes must be used.
-Additionally, there are SIRA specific services that are not found in the AMA List and are relevant for nominated treating doctors.
-These are available on our website.
+Additionally, there are codes for SIRA-specific services that are not found in the AMA List.
+These are available on our current health related fees page.

 Invoicing

-- the worker's first and last names and compensation claim number
+• the injured worker’s first and last name, and claim number

 Payment complaints